 Spiritual Awakening Catalyst

 It all started in October 2015, around the time that I started with this blog.
 I was studying International Business for two years back then.
 After the summer 2015 I initiated what I call my “Spiritual Awakening”, and from that moment, everything changed.
 Internally and externally.
 I didn’t want to study the same thing anymore.
 I didn’t feel it.
 I couldn’t resonate with my studies anymore.
 Believe it or not, all I wanted to do was help humanity and pursue desires out of a heart place, whatever that meant.
 It was a feeling.
 I knew that my studies weren’t desires out of a heart place (I wanted to study business to be financially solid and eventually become a millionaire by the time I’m thirty).
 These sentiments led me to quit my studies in International Business and take some time off to get to know myself and my spiritual nature better, and align my studies with my heart desires.
 I told myself I wanted 6 months off.
-But 3 months into it, and I already started to panic and started looking for a suiting study.
+But 3 months into my break, and I was already panicking and started looking for a suiting study.

 Long story short, when I found out that it was some bureaucratic bs with the admission criteria, I quit in January 2017.
 I decided at that moment that I will go somewhere where I would feel at home.
 Where things would feel more natural.
 Where I wouldn’t have to fight to be seen.
 Where I would feel valued.
 Where I’m not swimming against the current, but rather, flowing like a river.
 It was terrifying, because, there I was, having to start all over again, after almost 4 years living in a new country where I moved to study and get a degree with no degree in the time frame that I “should’ve” already have gotten a degree.
 There I was, confused with nowhere to grab, but I knew my worth and what I desired.
 At least I had myself, I thought.
 With almost 4 years of college debt, but at least more of a solid foundation to proceed.